-Areas of Concentration: Outsider and folk art, African American art, institutional and museum history, and visual culture
+Areas of Concentration: African American art, the formation of "outsider" and self-taught art, institutional and museum history, and visual culture

 Faculty Advisor: Jenni Sorkin

 Committee Members: E. Bruce Robertson, Bridget Cooks (African American Studies, UC Irvine)